Serious about Security

 Getting stronger as we grow

 We’ve designed Square to grow stronger the more people transact.
-The more data we have to analyze, the smarter our anti-fraud algorithms become.
+The better data set we have to analyze, the smarter our anti-fraud algorithms become.
 Think of it this way: if cars on a highway drove by only occasionally, it’d be tough to distinguish the ones speeding from the ones travelling within the limit.
 But on a crowded highway, it’s easy to spot the reckless driver weaving in and out of traffic.
-Likewise, more Square customers enable our proprietary systems to spot the bad guys easily.
+Likewise, more Square customers allow our proprietary systems to spot the bad guys easily.

 Secure network, servers and data